 A full trumpet interchange was planned at the Connector's terminus at Route 10.
 The inner loop ramp to Route 10 southbound was omitted, and traffic instead makes a left turn at a traffic signal.

 The original route number for the Connector was Route 10.
 Only after it opened did it become Route 40.
-I don't know what the plans were for numbering existing Route 10 south of the connector; but the newer Boulevard Bridge section (see below) would have been called, of all things, Route 40.
+I don't know what the plans were for numbering existing Route 10 south of the connector; but the newer Boulevard Bridge section in New Haven (see below) would have been called, of all things, Route 40.

 Route 40 opens in sections